TIME TO SAUNA AND COLD PLUNGE

 Bring your own water bottle and drink plenty of water before and after the sauna.

 The sauna's heat can range from 175-190 degrees.
-When drizzling water on the stones, it can make it seem hotter.
+Drizzling water on the stones can make it seem hotter.
 Do not sauna if actively sick.
 It is a great preventive resource.
-We encourage soft voices inside and outside of the sauna, with no talks of politics or heated discussions.
+We encourage soft voices inside and outside of the sauna, Traditionally with no talks of politics or heated discussions.
 You must be 16 years old to use the sauna.
 No alcohol consumption before or during the sauna.
 We will charge a full fee for no-shows for sauna appointments.
 Public displays of affection are not allowed in our facilities.
 Co-ed sauna use requires you to be covered wearing a bathing suit.

 Cold Plunge Facts